dagraham/etm-dgraham/README.md

         @n joe: jsmith457@gmail.com
   and '@n joe: jsmith457@gmail.com' is not already in the list of completions, then it will be added.

-When you next create a reminder and enter `@n `, *etm* will pop up a sorted list of every item in the completion list that begins with `@n`.
-You can use the up and down cursor keys to move through this list or you can continue typing to limit the possible completions, e.g., after entering `@n joe` only those completions that start with `@n joe` would still be displayed.
+When you next create a reminder and enter @n, *etm* will pop up a sorted list of every item in the completion list that begins with @n.
+You can use the up and down cursor keys to move through this list or you can continue typing to limit the possible completions, e.g., after entering '@n joe' only those completions that start with '@n joe' would still be displayed.
 When you have selected the completion you want, press the space bar to insert the completion in your entry.

 ## [Views](#etm)